paweldziadur/vRecShadFullHD/README.md

     customShader.end();

-We just need one dependecy, the addon ofxVideoRecorder : https://github.com/timscaffidi/ofxVideoRecorder
+We just need one dependecy, the addon ofxVideoRecorder: https://github.com/timscaffidi/ofxVideoRecorder

 Tested with openFrameworks 0.98.

+The future development of the project would include another type of video-recorder with offline rendering, as such with capability to use heavey shaders unlimited with the the CPU / GPU / framerate.